MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/what-is-information-protection.md

 >*Applies to: [Azure Information Protection](https://azure.microsoft.com/pricing/details/information-protection)*

-Azure Information Protection (AIP) is a cloud-based solution that enables organizations to find, classify, and protect documents and emails by applying labels.
+Azure Information Protection (AIP) is a cloud-based solution that enables organizations to find, classify, and protect documents and emails by applying labels to content.

 AIP is part of the Microsoft Information Protection (MIP) framework, and extends the labeling and classification functionality provided by Microsoft 365.